ComposableFi/composable/docs/docs/developer-guides/cosmwasm-cli.md

 cargo install --path ./composable/code/parachain/frame/cosmwasm/cli
 ```

-2. An alternative method to run the ccw-vm is by completing the next step to install Nix first and run the following command:
+2. An alternative method to run the ccw-vm is via Nix which is a prerequisite to deploy contracts on rococo.
+Run the following command:

 ```
 nix run composable#ccw